NextGenAI-Lab/CVIP-VISION-CHALLENGE/README.md

 ## Results

-CAVE-NET performed exceptionally well, achieving **91.2% accuracy** on both the training and validation datasets.
+CAVE-NET performed exceptionally well, achieving **91.08% balanced accuracy** on training and **89.93% balanced accuracy** on validation datasets.
 This result reflects CAVE-NET’s ability to handle class imbalance effectively and accurately classify images by integrating image features with high-level representations through its ensemble structure.

 ## Ranking and Recognition